DIY ESR Meter: Everything You Should Know About a DIY ESR Meter

 Circuit Operation

 Let’s look at some illustrations to better understand how this circuit works.
-So, we will illustrate with the waveforms at points 1, 2, and 3 with a shortened lead of ESR (0) and with a high ESR (5.6) Ohm.
+So, we will illustrate the waveforms at points 1, 2, and 3 with a shortened lead of ESR (0) and with a high ESR (5.6) Ohm.
 Here, the waveforms correspond to related channels and the oscilloscope shot.

 Also, the signal at the capacitor/resistor divider’s output is about 232 mV peak-to-peak.
 Plus, the transistor multiplies the output value by a factor of over 10.
 Additionally, channel 3 holds the filtered and rectified signal (about 1.35 V).